 "Sustainable" palm oil

 The term "Sustainable" Palm oil is nonsense, a myth, not a reality.
 Deforestation is the permanent destruction of forests.
-Multi-national corporations' (Proctor & Gamble, Unilever, Ferrero, Johnson & Johnson, Pepsi Co, etc) demand for palm oil production increases year on year.
+Multi-national corporations' (Procter & Gamble, Unilever, Ferrero, Johnson & Johnson, Pepsi Co, etc) demand for palm oil production increases year on year.
 They use a shell game called "Roundtable On Sustainable Palm Oil" (RSPO) to hide their connection to deforestation.
 So-called "sustainable" plantations sit on thousands of acres of former wildlife habitat within a critical watershed.
 The forests are forever gone.
 These corporations have blood on their hands whilst claiming to be sustainability leaders.
 Biodiversity and endangered species should be in every conversation about palm oil.
-If tigers, orangutan, elephants and rhinos become extinct at the hands of RSPO, we need to reconsider our values.
+As tigers, orangutans, elephants and rhinos become extinct at the hands of RSPO, we must reconsider our values and priorities.
 The RSPO label is a shield that deflects proper scrutiny.

 Bad for Orangutans, bad for you.

 Palm oil is high in saturated fat.
 This is fine if consumed in moderation, but if consumed in high amounts, it increases LDL cholesterol level.
 This removes any good nutrients and minerals, and makes it harder for our bodies to digest.

 Consumers can make a difference through avoiding products, brands and companies that use palm oil.
 You are part of the palm oil problem, but could be part of the solution.
 Do not accept or trust most companies' "Sustainability Policy" at face value.
 The likelihood is that it is no more than a marketing tool.
 "Sustainable" palm oil is certified forest destruction.